 #1 Eucharist Family Kit

-This resource kit is full of resources to help families learn about and celebrate the Sacrament of the Eucharist.
-With the National Eucharistic Revival underway, it is a perfect time to refocus on the Eucharist and celebrate Mass together.
+This free printable kit is full of resources to help families learn about and celebrate the Sacrament of the Eucharist.
+Summer is a perfect time to refocus on the Eucharist and celebrate Mass together.
 Download the Eucharist Family Kit now!

 #2 Family and Faith Summer Kit